TomaszKandula/TokanPages/README.md

 ### Development environment:

-if `set_env` will remain unchanged, application will use SQL database in-memory and perform data seeding.
+if `set_env` remains unchanged, application will use SQL database in-memory and perform data seeding.
 However, if one willing to use local/remote SQL database, simply repace `set_env` with valid connection string (note: application always uses in-memory database when conncetion string is invalid).
 Application seed test data only when the existing tables are not populated; and migration is performed only on local/remote SQL database.

 ### Manual migration